ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.5
+  - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.4
   - Enabled GUI for Linux build.
   - Fixed plugin type from `kFxInstrument` to `kInstrumentSynth`.